JKomp/AIGER/games/Concurrent/README.md

 <br>

 # Playing AIGER Formatted Games
 AIGER formatted circuits can be treated as concurrent games by combining `concurrent.py` with `aigsim.py`.
-To set the Sf2 game up, copy the simulator `aigsim.py` and model 'aigTestSMV2.aag.txt` into the same directory as `concurrent.py`.
+To set the Sf2 game up, copy the simulator `aigsim.py` and model `aigTestSMV2.aag.txt` into the same directory as `concurrent.py`.

+**Note** <br>
+When supplying a model file during invocation, the controlled input must be the first input followed by all the uncontrolled inputs.